 Like sheet music or newspapers, placing a product inside an open book is another way to achieve a nice contrast thanks to the book’s white and black pages.
 But you can also set your product up against a thicker, closed book.
 Be sure to use smaller products with this background, and choose the book type, i.e. vintage, retro or modern, based on what fits best with the product you’re photographing.

-You can use actual photos, or cards or magazines with pictures for this one.
+You can use actual photos, cards, or magazines with pictures.
 The right picture can really create an interesting backdrop when its colors and style complement your product.
 But be cautious of what you use because the wrong color palette can clash with your product’s colors.
 But, the right picture background will perfectly enhance your product’s tones.

 7. Art Panels